eclipse-pass/pass-documentation/developer-documentation/data-loaders/nihms-loader.md

 The following is required to run this tool:

-- Java 17+
+* Java 17+
-- Download the latest [docker image](https://github.com/eclipse-pass/pass-support/pkgs/container/pass-nihms-loader) or download the latest [pass-support release](https://github.com/eclipse-pass/pass-support/releases) and compile the `pass-nihms-loader` module.
+* Download the latest [docker image](https://github.com/eclipse-pass/pass-support/pkgs/container/pass-nihms-loader) or download the latest [pass-support release](https://github.com/eclipse-pass/pass-support/releases) and compile the `pass-nihms-loader` module.
 The jar to run for this process is `nihms-data-transform-load-exec.jar` found in the `nihms-data-transform-load` module.

 ### Data Transform-Load Configuration

 There are several ways to configure the Data Transform-Load CLI.
 Data Transform-Load CLI is a Spring Boot Application, so it can be configured as described here: Spring Boot Configuration

 You will need to set values for the following props: nihmsetl.repository.id, pass.client.url, pass.client.user and pass.client.password.
-There are a number of ways to do this with a spring boot app that are described in the link above.
+There are a number of ways to do this with a Spring Boot app, which are described in the link above.

 Here is an example using Java system properties -D.